Pakistan MPs speak out against intervention in Yemen

-ISLAMABAD (Reuters) - Pakistani members of parliament spoke against becoming militarily involved in Yemen on Wednesday as they resumed a one-sided debate on a Saudi request to join a campaign against Iran-allied Houthi forces in Yemen.
+ISLAMABAD, April 8 (Reuters) - Pakistani members of parliament spoke out against getting involved in Yemen on Wednesday as they resumed a one-sided debate on a Saudi request to join a campaign against Iran-allied Houthi forces in Yemen.

-“The Yemen war is not our war...Our advice to the government is that the army should not go,” said opposition member of parliament Shireen Mazari.
+“The Yemen war is not our war...Our advice to the government is that the army should not go (to Yemen),” said opposition member of parliament Shireen Mazari.

-Prime Minister Nawaz Sharif has said he will defend Saudi Arabia’s “territorial integrity” but not spelled out what, if any, commitments he has made.

-Mazari said Pakistan would be obliged to defend Islam’s holiest shrines, but there was no present danger to the shrines in Saudi Arabia.

-“As Muslims, we are duty bound to counter any threat to holy shrines but there is no such threat today,” she said.
+“As Muslims, we are duty bound to counter any threat to holy shrines but there is no such threat today.”

 Opposition Senator Tahir Hussain Mashadi said the “aggressors” were the Saudis and the victims were the Yemenis.